Local elections in New Zealand: Electoral systems

-Local authorities in New Zealand can opt to hold local elections using either the first past the post (FPP) system (Note: Technically plurality block voting when applied to elections for multiple vacancies.) or single transferable vote (STV) system.
-(Note: Technically preferential voting when applied to elections for a single vacancy.)
+Local authorities in New Zealand can opt to hold local elections using either the first past the post (FPP) system (Note: Technically plurality block voting when applied to elections for multi-member constituencies.) or single transferable vote (STV) system.
+(Note: Technically preferential voting when applied to elections for a single-member constituency.)
 FPP had been used for local authority elections up until the 2004 local elections, (Note: Though STV had previously been used for Christchurch City Council elections in 1917, 1929, 1931 & 1933, and Woolston Borough Council elections in 1917 & 1919.) when 10 local authorities adopted the use of STV.

 STV was introduced as an option by the Local Electoral Act 2001 following advocacy from Green Party co-leader Rod Donald.
 When using STV, New Zealand uses a modified Meek method to count the votes.
-The district health boards used STV for their election until they were abolished in 2022.
+The district health boards used STV for their elections until they were abolished in 2022.

-For the upcoming 2025 local elections, 15 councils will hold their votes using STV:
+For the most recent local elections in 2025, 15 councils held their votes using STV:

 Dunedin City Council, Far North District Council, Gisborne District Council, Greater Wellington Regional Council, Hamilton City Council, Kapiti Coast District Council, Marlborough District Council, Nelson City Council, New Plymouth District Council, Otago Regional Council, Palmerston North City Council, Porirua City Council, Ruapehu District Council, Wellington City Council and Whangarei District Council.